 Action title Status More information In partnership with the community, develop and pilot regional public engagement forums to connect Community -based organizations to resources, engagement opportunities, contracting opportunities and staff at Metro and other public agencies across the region.
-In progress Due to the public health crisis, there were fewer opportunities for direct engagement with community based organizations, from both due to community capacity and focus and Metro's adjustment in work.
+In progress.
+Due to the public health crisis, there were fewer opportunities for direct engagement with community based organizations, from both due to community capacity and focus and Metro's adjustment in work.
 Spring 2020 continued the effort to connect CBOs to Metro project managers to support the development of the transportation funding regional investment strategy; late 2020 included connecting CBOs to the opportunity study for Expo.
 A public engagement forum of community leaders on transportation issues was postponed to 2021.
 Use existing committees and additional new opportunities to convene and work collaboratively with regional partners to advance equity related to public engagement, affordable housing, welcoming and inclusive parks and venues, safe transportation, equitable solid waste system and economic opportunity for communities of color through local government contracts and projects.
-In progress Collaboration with regional partners, community organizations and community experts did not slow down in 2020 as Metro advanced efforts to build the Supportive Housing Services program, prepared for the roll out of the Parks and Nature Bond, and geared up for local implementation of the Regional Waste Plan.
-Numerous plans for effective community engagement on these projects were shared with the Committee on Racial Equity for feedback and refinement.
+In progress.
+Collaboration with regional partners, community organizations and community experts did not slow down in 2020 as Metro advanced efforts to build the Supportive Housing Services program, prepared for the roll out of the Parks and Nature Bond, and geared up for local implementation of the Regional Waste Plan.
 Convene regional partners to discuss solutions to increase the participation of local MWESB in government contracts.
-In progress COVID-19 has led to significant shrinking of COBID registered firms from going out of business or certification lapses.
+In progress.
+Monthly meetings with regional procurement staff from regional agencies.
+Meeting with State COBID Department to begin discussions about system improvements.
+COVID-19 has led to significant shrinking of COBID registered firms from going out of business or certification lapses.
 The pool is now the smallest it has ever been.
 Loss of a state certification program would be detrimental.
 3,250 before COVID and now there are only 2,600 firms.
 Focus is now on outreach/community engagement to uncertified firms to get certification and education for businesses about what is required for being a business in Oregon and for certification.
-Monthly meetings were held with regional procurement staff from regional agencies to identify improvements.
-Meeting with State COBID Department to begin discussions about system improvements as well.